 - In 2016, the port was visited by over 3200 recreational boats (mainly from USA), so the development plans may include upgrading the yacht marina.

 - For season 2017, the cruise port had scheduled 6 ship calls (an economic impact of USD 2,87 million).

 The local economy's original driver was coal mining, supplanted in the early 1960s by the forestry industry following the MacMillan Bloedel pulp mill construction (1958).
 Today, the pulp mill injects into the local economy over USD 0,5 million per day.

 Here is hosted the annual Nanaimo Marine Festival, part of which is the bathtub race.
-It starts in Nanaimo harbour downtown, then goes around Entrance Island and continues northwest to Winchelsea Islands to finish in Departure Bay (central Nanaimo).
-Until 1990s, the race alternated - from Vancouver to Nanaimo and from Nanaimo to Vancouver.
+It starts in Nanaimo harbour downtown, then goes around Entrance Island and continues northwest to Winchelsea Islands to finish back in the harbour.
+Until 1990s, the race ran from Nanaimo to Vancouver.